iambumblehead/scroungejs/README.md

  4. **Define a dependency in _fileB.js_.**

- Scrounge.js will concatenate files that have dependencies among them.
+ scroungejs will concatenate dependency-related files.
  Dependencies are defined in .js and .css files using the 'Requires' property.

+ Open `fileB.js` and add the following line to the top: `// Requires: fileA.js`.

  >  *./getStarted/fileB.js:*

  > `// Requires: fileA.js`

+ _File properties are explained in section [File Properties](#file-properties)._

- 5. **Concatenate files with Scrounge.js**
+ 5. **Concatenate files**

  Dependency-related files are recognized as a _tree_.
-A tree is composed of one file that depends on files which may depend on other files and so on.
+A tree is composed of one file that depends on other files 'and so on.
 A file that begins a dependency is a tree _source_ file.
 Here, _fileB.js_ is a source file.

- > `$ node ./Scrounge.js -i ./getStarted --isConcatenation=true`
+ > `$ node ./scrounge.js -i ./getStarted --isConcatenation=true`
  > `[...] open: getStarted/fileB.js`
  > `[...] open: getStarted/fileA.js`
  > `[...] ugly: (fileB.js 1/2) getStarted/fileA.js`